-- 5.2 Each Event will have the status of an international restricted competition. - 5.3 The distance of all races, from the start signal referred to in Article 36.9 to the chequered flag, shall be equal to the least number of complete laps which exceed a distance of 305 km (Monaco 260km).
-However, should two hours elapse before the scheduled race distance is completed, the leader will be shown the chequered flag when he crosses the control line (the Line) at the end of the lap following the lap during which the two hour period ended, provided this does not result in the scheduled number of laps being exceeded. - However, should the race be suspended (see Article 41) the length of the suspension will be added to this period up to a maximum total race time of four hours. - 5.4 The maximum number of Events in the Championship is 21, the minimum is 8. - 5.5 The final list of Events is published by the FIA before 1 January each year. - 5.6 An Event which is cancelled with less than three months written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure. - 5.7 An Event may be cancelled if fewer than 12 cars are available for it.
+- 5.2 Each Event will have the status of an international restricted competition. - 5.3 The distance of all races, from the start signal referred to in Article 36.9 to the chequered flag, shall be equal to the least number of complete laps which exceed a distance of 305km.
+However, should two hours' elapse before the scheduled race distance is completed, the leader will be shown the chequered flag when he crosses the control line (the Line) at the end of the lap following the lap during which the two hour period ended, provided this does not result in the scheduled number of laps being exceeded.
+Only under the circumstances below will any exception be made to the above: - a) The distance of the race in Monaco shall be equal to the least number of complete laps which exceed a distance of 260km. - b) Should the race be suspended (see Article 41) the length of the suspension will be added to this period up to a maximum total race time of four hours. - c) If the formation lap is started behind the safety car (see Article 39.16) the number of race laps will be reduced by the number of laps carried out by the safety car minus one. - 5.4 The maximum number of Events in the Championship is 21, the minimum is 8. - 5.5 The final list of Events is published by the FIA before 1 January each year. - 5.6 An Event which is cancelled with less than three months' written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure. - 5.7 An Event may be cancelled if fewer than 12 cars are available for it.